surya4419/branchat/README.md

 4. Try creating a SubChat by clicking the branch icon on any message

 ## 🎯 How to Use BranChat

+### Document Upload & AI-Enhanced Chat

+BranChat now supports uploading documents to enhance your conversations:

+1. **Upload Documents**
+   - Click the paperclip icon (📎) in the chat composer
+   - Drag & drop PDF files or images (JPG, PNG, GIF, BMP)
+   - Maximum file size: 10MB
+   - Watch the upload progress and wait for processing

+2. **Automatic Text Extraction**
+   - PDFs: Text is extracted automatically
+   - Scanned PDFs: OCR is applied automatically
+   - Images: Text is extracted using OCR
+   - Processing time: 2-5 seconds per page

+3. **Document-Enhanced Responses**
+   - Ask questions related to your uploaded documents
+   - AI automatically searches your documents for relevant content
+   - Responses include context from your documents
+   - More accurate and detailed answers

+4. **Manage Documents**
+   - View all uploaded documents in the Document Panel
+   - See document metadata (filename, type, chunks, size)
+   - Delete documents you no longer need
+   - Refresh the list to see latest uploads

+**Quick Start:**
+- Upload a research paper or document
+- Ask: "What are the main findings?"
+- Get AI responses based on your document content

+**See detailed documentation:**
+- `QUICK_START.md` - Get started in 5 minutes
+- `DOCUMENT_UPLOAD_GUIDE.md` - Complete feature guide
+- `INTEGRATION_EXAMPLE.md` - UI integration options

 ### Basic Chat Flow